pfsense/docs/source/vpn/ipsec/routing-internet-traffic-through-a-site-to-site-ipsec-vpn.rst

 ----------------------

 In the default setup outbound NAT is configured automatically.
-We need to set it to Manual in order to add Site A’s subnet.
+We need to set it to Manual in order to add Site A's subnet.

 In Site B